 Yizhibo is the live streaming platform of choice for Chinese millennials.
 Users can live stream almost anything, such as singing, dancing, tutorials, discussions, Q & A sessions.
-Audience can interact with broadcasters in real-time by asking questions, commenting, sending virtual gifts…
+The audience can interact with broadcasters in real-time by asking questions, commenting, sending virtual gifts…

 - Alibaba (Tmall and Taobao) Live Streaming